parthshindee/RecipeAnalysis/README.md

 **Evaluation Metric:**
 - **Root Mean Squared Error (RMSE):** Chosen due to its sensitivity to large errors, RMSE is a suitable metric for this regression problem because it penalizes significant deviations from actual ratings, making it ideal for measuring user satisfaction.

+RMSE was chosen over metrics like MAE because RMSE penalizes larger errors more heavily, which is crucial when predicting ratings where user satisfaction can be highly sensitive to deviations.
+Unlike MAE, RMSE ensures that our model focuses on minimizing substantial prediction errors, providing a more user-centric evaluation of recipe recommendations.

 ### 6. Baseline Model
 **Baseline Model Approach:**